roganhamby/diceless/README.md

 are both valid.

+The XdY parameter is optional, /roll by itself will roll 1d20.
+Combined with dpl or dph it will assume it will roll 2d20 so
+/roll dpl = D&D 5E's rolling with advantage
+/roll dph = rolling with disadvantage

 == Insults

 /insult foo will issue an insult from a stored list to a person.
 These are mostly